i18next/i18next-vue/docs/installation.md

 # Installation

 ## Using a package manager
-If you use some bundler like Webpack, Vite, etc. you can install i18next-vue like this:
+If you use a bundler like Webpack, Vite, etc. you can install i18next-vue like this:

 <code-group>
 <code-block title="npm">